Skip To Content

 • Monitoring and maximizing asset usage: Companies can extend the lifecycle of various assets by collecting information from IoT devices and feeding it back to the EAM software.
 From there, they can use the data to determine the availability of assets and their reliability.

-• Keeping up with aging assets and infrastructure — EAM solutions help companies employ more informed maintenance strategies to assess the risk of different assets and equipment.
-Organizations can use the insights gleaned from the EAM system to modify business processes and improve their return on asset investment.
+• Keeping up with aging assets and infrastructure: EAM solutions help companies employ more informed maintenance strategies to assess the risk of different assets and equipment.
+Organizations can use the insights from the EAM system to modify business processes and improve their return on asset investment.

-Contact ServiceChannel, and set up a demo to see how CMMS and enterprise asset management systems can transform your organization’s maintenance operations with multi site support and asset tracking across the entire asset life cycle.
-We offer cloud based subscriptions to enable maintenance teams to monitor and manage asset performance and maintenance tasks remotely, across multiple locations.
+Contact ServiceChannel and set up a demo to see how CMMS and enterprise asset management systems can transform your organization’s maintenance operations with multi-site support and asset tracking across the entire asset life cycle.

 Is CMMS part of EAM?

 Yes.
-CMMS is a subset of EAM software, which is a broader maintenance management software that encompasses various aspects of managing an organization’s assets throughout their lifecycle, from the procurement stage through disposal.
-EAM solutions encompass a wider range of functionalities beyond maintenance management, including asset lifecycle management, financial management, resource planning, and more.
+CMMS is a subset of EAM software, a broader maintenance management software encompassing various aspects of managing an organization’s assets throughout their lifecycle, from procurement to disposal.
+EAM solutions encompass various functionalities beyond maintenance management, including asset lifecycle management, financial management, resource planning, and more.

 What are two types of CMMS?

-The two types of the computerized maintenance management software systems are on-premises and cloud-based systems.
+The two types of computerized maintenance management software systems are on-premises and cloud-based.

 On-premises computerized maintenance management systems are installed and hosted on local servers within an organization’s infrastructure.
-The organization is responsible for managing the hardware, software, and data storage associated with the CMMS.
+The organization manages the hardware, software, and data storage associated with the CMMS.

-Cloud-based CMMS, also known as software-as-a-service (SaaS) CMMS, is hosted on remote servers and accessed via the internet.
+Cloud-based CMMS, or software-as-a-service (SaaS) CMMS, is hosted on remote servers and accessed via the Internet.
 The CMMS provider manages the infrastructure, including servers, data storage, and software updates, relieving organizations of the burden of managing the technical aspects.
 Users can access the CMMS through web browsers or mobile applications.

 Both types of CMMS have advantages and pitfalls.
 Organizations should evaluate their specific requirements, budget, IT and network technology infrastructure, and data security preferences when choosing between on-premises and cloud-based CMMS options.